 Regardless of whether you have a dream job in mind or you’re not yet super-motivated about a particular career choice, gaining work experience through regular employment or an internship this summer could be extremely helpful.
 Not only can these kinds of experiences make you stand out for future employers, they can also help you to discover the types of roles and industries you might be interested in.
 Plus, it will bring in some money to fund the rest of your summer!

 Yes, you might be excited about moving away from home and being independent when you start uni; but be kind to your parents this summer – you might just miss them when you’re no longer under the same roof.

 Joining fresher’s chat groups on social media or your university student forum can be a great way to boost your confidence for the coming year.
 You might even discover people who already live close to you and make friends before you even start your course.

 Ok, we know this is not the most exciting suggestion, but it is important!
 If you don’t leave time aside in your summer plans to pack up your things properly, you’ll probably end up arriving at your new digs with two cheese graters, seven summer jackets, odd socks and no laptop charger.
-Another important thing to do is to get your utility bills sorted – no one wants that stress during fresher’s week.
+Another important thing to do is to get your student house utility bills sorted – no one wants that stress during fresher’s week.